 Cystic Fibrosis Canada is always looking for people interested in providing insight and leadership within a local Chapter.
 Leadership volunteers offer strategic and tactical guidance as they contribute with their professional and past volunteer experience to the development and growth of the local chapter.
-Responsibilities may include recruiting other volunteers, assisting with the communications of the chapter, finances and sponsorships.
+Responsibilities may include recruiting other volunteers, assisting with the communications of the chapter, finances sponsorships and advocacy.
 Some examples of positions include: Chapter President, Chapter Treasurer, Chapter Kin Canada Liaison and others.
 Please contact your local Chapter or Regional office for more information.

 From helping at the registration table to chairing some great Chapter events, our Special event volunteers play a key role in guaranteeing the success of the Chapter’s fundraising activities.
 The volunteer roles in this area are divided into two categories: